 The word “City” is also derived from a French word that means citizenry.
 A city is a large important town.
 In the USA, cities are incorporated into municipalities with local governments.
 In Great Britain, A borough for the seat of the Bishop is called a city.

 City life or urban life is full of advantages and facilities.
-Cities are endowed with higher education due to an ample number of schools and colleges present over there.
+Cities are endowed with higher education due to an ample number of schools and colleges present there.
 Apart from the schools and colleges, the city has cinema theaters, banks, stadiums for different types of sports, hotels, shopping malls, hotels, and clubs.
-A city is characterized by several pollutions like air, noise, and water.
-These pollutants are caused by a large number of industries, factories and mills present over there.
+A city is characterized by several pollution types, like air pollution, noise pollution, and water pollution.
+These pollutants are caused by numerous industries, factories and mills present over there.

 The Main Differences between City and Village Life